+3.2.1 Title 6

+3.2.2 Abstract 7

+3.2.3 Global paragraph for long sections 7

+3.2.4 Introduction section 7

+3.2.5 Results section 8

-3.2.6 Conclusion section .
-13
+3.2.6 Conclusion section 9

-3.2.7 Appendix and footnotes .
-14
+3.2.7 Appendix and footnotes 10

-3.2.8 References .
-14
+3.2.8 References 10

-3.3 Notations and equations .
-15
+3.3 Notations and equations 11

-3.4 Figures .
+3.4 Figures 12

+3.5 Sentences 12

+3.6 Paragraphs 13

+3.7 Some common mistakes 13

+3.8 Writing process: an iterative process 13

+TATEL 1.5

+4 X tips 15

+4.1 Packages 15

+4.2 Figures 16

+4.2.1 Graphs 16

 16

-3.5 Some common mistakes .
-17

-3.6 Writing process: an iterative process .
-18

-4 L·ŦĘ X tips 19

-4.1 Packages .
-19

-4.2 Figures .
-20

-4.2.1 Graphs .
-21

-4.2.2 Sketches .
-21

-4.2.3 Contour plots .
-22
+4.2 4.2.3 Contour plots 18

-4.3 Tables .
-24
+4.3 Tables 20

-4.4 Equations .
-24
+4.4 Equations 20

-4.5 Algorithm .
-25
+4.5 4.6 Algorithm 21 22

-4.6 Source code .
-27
+4.6 Source code

-4.7 Two-column format .
-27
+4.7 Two-column format 22

-5 Sub nission 27
+5 Subi mission 22

+~

-6 Con clusions 28
+6 Con clusions 23

+Αī pend ices 23

+•

+AĮ pend ix A Installing LATEX 24

+۸ - d iv D. Dython covints for plotting data 24

-Aŗ Appendices29Appendix APython scripts for plotting data29
+Аļ pena ix B Python scripts for plotting data 24

-Aŗ

-Aŗ Appendix B Tables with footnotes 29
+Αŗ pend ix C Tables with footnotes 24

-Aŗ pend x C Reference management with BibDesk 31
+AĮ pend ix D Reference management with BibDesk 25

+A + mend ix E. Writing equations 25

-1. Introduction
+1 Introduction

 Publishing original research in a peer-reviewed journal is an important parameter to assess academic achievements.
 To get your paper published, not only its findings should be significant but it should also be well written such that these findings can be efficiently transmitted throughout the scientific community.
 The value of writing well should not be underestimated.
-Writing well leverages your work since 60% of reviewers criticisms pertain to the quality of the writing or tables and graphs with only about 40% to the quality of the scientific work (Iles, 1997).
+Writing well leverages your work since 60% of reviewers criticisms pertain to the quality of the writing or tables and graphs with only about 40% to the quality of the scientific work [Iles, 1997].
 However, writing a high quality paper is not an easy task due to technical and language barriers.
-To help remove those barriers, books and articles giving advices on how to write scientific papers have been written (Day, 1998; Ashby, 2000; Plaxco, 2010).
+To help remove those barriers, books and articles giving advice on how to write scientific papers have been written [White and Strunk, 1972, Day, 1998, Ashby, 2000, Plaxco, 2010].

 Building on the advice found in the literature and our total 20 years of experiences, this brief paper gives guidance in writing high quality research papers.
 By high quality papers, we mean those of which scientific findings are not buried under a poorly written text.
-Different from existing related works, see e.g. Day (1998); Ashby (2000), we focus here on the tools or software that ease our writing process.
+Different from existing related works, see e.g. Day [1998], Ashby [2000], we focus here on the tools or software that ease our writing process.
+Furthermore, we present a writing process that is tightly coupled to the research being conducted.
+In this writing style, we start writing very early in the research process instead of waiting until all results are ready.
+The process seems working well as it has helped us writing thousands of pages without feeling a pain.
+We hope it works for you too.
 Due to our background in computational mechanics - a sub-branch of computational engineering and sciences- we have used, as a model, a typical computational mechanics project: one develops a new model, implements it in a code, and carries out simulations using that code to demonstrate the performance of the model.